 Finally, you should also consider creating an estimate of all your customer success related activities and playbooks.
 Consider reviewing your customer success efforts with your executive team by comparing required effort versus actual effort.
 This review will give your executive team a better understanding of why the additional budget is needed.

 To leverage your value for budget requests, learn what actually matters to your Board of Directors and Management Team.
-Register for the webinar!
+Watch the webinar recording!

 To get the budget for scaling customer success, you must be able to articulate the value that customer success brings your organization and tie it with the company’s overall strategy.
 For example, if your organization’s primary objective is revenue growth, show how you plan to use the new budget to promote advocacy and referrals, which will result in new business.
 Most importantly, make sure your customer success goals are clearly defined and attainable.